-Transmembrane potentials were measured at 37°C by using 3 M KCl-filled sharp glass microelectrodes with tip resistance 20-40 $M\Omega$ (Ruzsnavszky et al., 2014).
-The electrodes were connected to the input of an Axoclamp-2B amplifier (Molecular Devices, Sunnyvale, CA, USA).
-Cardiomyocytes were paced at 1 s using 1-ms wide rectangular current pulses with 120% threshold amplitude until steady-state.
-ISO was applied at a concentration of 10 nM for 5 min.
-APs were sampled by periods of 30 s following ISO application, with a sampling frequency of 200 kHz using Digidata 1200 A/D card (Axon Instruments Inc., Foster City, CA, USA).
+94 Transmembrane potentials were measured at 37 $^{\circ}$ C by using 3 M KCl-filled sharp glass microelectrodes 95 with tip resistance 20-40 M Ω (Ruzsnavszky et al., 2014).
+The electrodes were connected to the input of an 96 Axoclamp-2B amplifier (Molecular Devices, Sunnyvale, CA, USA).
+Cardiomyocytes were paced at 1 s 97 using 1-ms wide rectangular current pulses with 120% threshold amplitude until steady-state.
+ISO was 98 applied at a concentration of 10 nM for 5 minutes.
+APs were sampled by periods of 30 s following ISO 99 application, with a sampling frequency of 200 kHz using Digidata 1200 A/D card (Axon Instruments Inc., 100 Foster City, CA, USA).

-2.2.
-Electrophysiology Model
+101 2.2 Electrophysiology model

-A population of human ventricular AP models representative of a wide range of experimentally observed electrophysiological characteristics was built based on the O'Hara-Virág-Varró-Rudy (ORd) epicardial model (O'Hara et al., 2011).
-The population was obtained by varying the ionic conductances of eight ionic currents in the ORd model, namely: $I{Ks}$ , slow delayed rectifier potassium current; $I{Kr}$ , rapid delayed rectifier potassium current; $I{to}$ , transient outward potassium current; $I{CaL}$ , L-type calcium current; $I{K1}$ , inward rectifier potassium current; $I{Na}$ , sodium current; $I{Na}$ , sodium-potassium pump current; and $I{NaCa}$ , sodium-calcium exchanger current.
+102 A population of human ventricular AP models representative of a wide range of experimentally observed 103 electrophysiological characteristics was built based on the O'Hara-Virág-Varró-Rudy (ORd) epicardial 104 model (O'Hara et al., 2011).
+The population was obtained by varying the ionic conductances of eight ionic 105 currents in the ORd model, namely: I{Ks} , slow delayed rectifier potassium current; I{Kr} , rapid delayed 106 rectifier potassium current; I{to} , transient outward potassium current; I{CaL} , L-type calcium current; I{K1} , 107 inward rectifier potassium current; I{Na} , sodium current; I{NaK} , sodium-potassium pump current; and 108 I{NaCa} , sodium-calcium exchanger current.

-Initially, 500 models were generated by using the Latin Hypercube Sampling method to sample the conductances of the above described currents in the range $\pm 100\%$ (McKay et al., 1979; Pueyo et al., 2016).
-A set of calibration criteria based on experimentally available human ventricular measures of steady-state AP characteristics (Jost et al., 2008; Grandi et al., 2010; Guo et al., 2011; O'Hara et al., 2011; Britton et al., 2017) were imposed, as described in Table 1.
-AP characteristics used for model calibration included: APD90|50, which represents steady-state AP duration (APD) at 90|50% repolarization corresponding to 1 Hz pacing (expressed in ms); RMP, representing resting membrane potential (in mV); $V{\rm peak}$ ,
+Initially, 500 models were generated by using the Latin Hypercube Sampling method to sample the 109 conductances of the above described currents in the range $\pm 100\%$, (McKay et al., 1979; Pueyo et al., 2016).
+110 A set of calibration criteria based on experimentally available human ventricular measures of steady-state 111 AP characteristics (O'Hara et al., 2011; Guo et al., 2011; Britton et al., 2017; Jost et al., 2008; Grandi 112 et al., 2010) were imposed, as described in Table 1.
+AP characteristics used for model calibration included: 113 $APD{90|50}$, which represents steady-state AP duration (APD) at 90% 50% repolarization corresponding to 1 114 Hz pacing (expressed in ms); RMP, representing resting membrane potential (in mV); V{peak}, representing 115 peak membrane potential measured in the AP upstroke (in mV); and ΔAPD{90} , representing the percentage 116 of change in APD90 with respect to baseline following individual inhibitions of I{Ks} , I{Kr} or I{K1} currents 117 (measured in ms).
+Of the initial 500 models, only 218 meeting all the calibration criteria were selected.
+118 Additionally, models showing pro-arrhythmic behavior at baseline and/or under sympathetic provocation 119 were discarded, which led to a population of 188 models for the analysis of this study.
+120